DHTMLX/docs-todolist/docs/api/events/openuserlist_event.md

 ### Description

-@short: fires when opening the list of the users assigned to the task
+@short: Fires when opening the list of the users assigned to the task

 ### Usage